mariyahrhm/IFCPAE2/README.md

 ### Testing Approach

-Both manual and automated testing were used.

-Manual testing was used to check the graphical interface and user flow, such as starting the quiz, answering questions, and exporting results.

-Automated unit tests were used for testable logic such as input validation and scoring.
+Manual testing was used for the graphical interface because user interaction and visual layout are difficult to validate using automated tests.
+Automated unit testing was used for logic that does not depend on the Streamlit interface, such as score calculation and result handling.
+This combination ensures both functional correctness and a usable interface.

 ### Manual Test Results